-This report is made solely to the association's members, as a body, in accordance with section 87(2) of the Cooperative and Community Benefit Societies Act 2014.
-Our audit work has been undertaken so that we might state to the association's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the association and the association's members as a body for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Association, in accordance with section 87 of the Co-operative and Community Benefit Societies Act 2014.
+Our audit work has been undertaken so that we might state to the Association those matters we are required to state to it in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Association for our audit work, for this report, or for the opinions we have formed.